uwerat/vnc-eglfs/README.md

 # How does the VncEglfs solution work

-VncEglfs starts a VNC servers for QQuickWindows - what kind of corresponds to screens for EGLFS.
+VncEglfs starts VNC servers for QQuickWindows - what kind of corresponds to screens for EGLFS.
 Whenever a "frameSwapped" signal happens
 ( https://doc.qt.io/qt-6/qtquick-visualcanvas-scenegraph.html ) the content
 of the window is grabbed into a local buffer.